Jonathan Riley-Smith, GCStJ, MA, LittD, FRHistS

 He was a Bailiff Grand Cross of the Most Venerable Order of the Hospital of St John of Jerusalem and a Knight of Grace and Devotion of the Sovereign Military Order of Malta.

-The following obituary appears by kind permission of the Daily Telegraph:
+The following obituary appears by kind permission of the Daily Telegraph, printed on 22 September 2016:

 Professor Jonathan Riley-Smith, the former Dixie Professor of Ecclesiastical History at Cambridge, who has died aged 78, was one of the world’s greatest historians of the medieval crusades; he was a major figure of crusade studies at the international level but was particularly important in energising the large growth in academic interest in crusading in the United Kingdom over a period of more than 50 years.